coschain/cos-android-sdk/README.md

 wallet.addKey(accountName, privateKey);
 ```

 If you have multiple accounts, just call `addKey()` repeatly to import them all.
-Imported accounts are permanently stored in the keystore file, you don't have to import them again next time keystore is opened.
+Imported accounts are permanently stored in the keystore file, you don't have to import them again next time the keystore is opened.

 You can also browse your accounts, query for private keys or remove accounts.